A Survey of Densest Subgraph Discovery on Large Graphs: DSD on directed graphs

 \subsubsection{Peeling-based algorithms}

-\citet{charikar2000greedy} developed the first 2-approximation DDS algorithm based on peeling, {\tt BS-Approx}.
+\cite{charikar2000greedy} developed the first 2-approximation DDS algorithm based on peeling, {\tt BS-Approx}.
 Similar to the exact algorithms, {\tt BS-Approx} also enumerates all possible ratios of $a=\frac{|S^{*}|}{|T^{*}|}$.
 For each fixed ratio $a$, it duplicates the original vertices to two sets $L$ and $R$, as illustrated in Fig. \ref{fig:vertex-duplicate}.
 For each edge in the original graph, there is also a corresponding edge from $L$ to $R$.
 Next, if $\frac{|L|}{|R|} > a$, it peels a vertex with the lowest out-degree from $L$; otherwise, we peel a vertex with the lowest in-degree from $R$.
 The algorithm repeats the above peeling process until no more vertex exists in $L\cup R$. {\tt BS-Approx} keeps track of the subgraphs induced by $L$ and $R$ through the whole process for each $a$ and picks one with the maximum density as the output.
 We can observe that {\tt BS-Approx} has a quite high time complexity of $O(n^{2}\cdot (n+m))$ due to enumerating all $O(n^{2})$ possible ratios of $\frac{|S^{*}|}{|T^{*}|}$.

-To reduce the time cost of the 2-approximation algorithm, \citet{khuller2009finding} proposed a different algorithm, {\tt KS-Approx}, which does not enumerate the ratios.
+To reduce the time cost of the 2-approximation algorithm, Khuller et al. \cite{khuller2009finding} proposed a different algorithm, {\tt KS-Approx}, which does not enumerate the ratios.
 Specifically, {\tt KS-Approx} first duplicates the vertices into two sets $L$ and $R$ as shown in Fig. \ref{fig:vertex-duplicate}.
 Next, it keeps peeling vertices with the smallest out-degree or in-degree from $L$ and $R$ until $L\cup R$ is empty. {\tt KS-Approx} with time complexity of $O(n+m)$ is much faster than {\tt BS-Approx} \cite{charikar2000greedy} as all vertices are only peeled once.
-However, the approximation ratio of {\tt KS-Approx} is larger than $2$ \cite{ma2020efficient,ma2021directed}.
-The improved version of {\tt KS-Approx}, named {\tt FKS-Approx} can give a 2-approximation result with a higher time cost of $O(n \cdot (n+m))$ \cite{ma2021directed}.
+However, the approximation ratio of {\tt KS-Approx} is larger than $2$ \cite{ma2021directed}.
+The improved {\tt FKS-Approx} achieves a 2-approximation with higher time complexity $O(n\cdot(n+m))$~\cite{ma2021directed}.